-This document covers how one should portray the visual brand and how we should sound across a range of communication channels.
-These are guidlines set to ensure that each channel of communication has a consistent and trusted visual application.
+These guidelines explain how our brand should be portrayed both visually and verbally.
+It covers how we should sound across a range of communication channels.

+These guidelines have been set to ensure that each channel of communication has a consistent and trusted visual and verbal application.

-A brand is more than just a logo and colours, it is a combined experience and it is someone's perception of that experience that can determine whether they like your brand or not.
-It is every word or message, every visual representation, every staff member, who collectively contribute to this brand experience.
+A brand is more than just a logo and colours, it is a combined experience of these along with someone's perception of that experience and that can determine whether they like your brand or not.

+It is every word or message, every visual representation, every staff member, every supporter, who collectively contribute to this brand experience.